shaobo-he/issta2018-benchmarks-wu/README.md

-# Wu et al.’s ISSTA 2018 Artifact
+# Wu et al.’s ISSTA 2018 Benchmarks

 This is a collection of the benchmarks used in Wu et al.’s ISSTA 2018 paper *Eliminating Timing Side-Channel Leaks using Program Repair*.